browserengineering/book/book/accessibility.md

 `ctrl-t`, `ctrl-tab` and `ctrl-q`, respectively.
 The code to implement these is straightforward, so I've omitted it.

-[^one-more]: Actually, there are sometimes more: buttons to minimize or maximize the browser window.
+[^one-more]: Actually, there are sometimes more, depending on the OS you're working with: buttons to minimize or maximize the browser window.
 Those require calling specialized OS APIs, so I won't implement them.

 ::: {.further}

-Discuss the opposite of keyboard input: voice input.
-And how it can be mapped to these same APIs, via speech-to-text assistants.
+Keyboards, mice and touch screens are not the only way to interact with a computer.
+There is also the possibility of voice input---talking to the computer.
+Some operating systems have built-in support for voice commands and dictation (speaking to type), plus there are software packages you can buy that also do it.
+These systems generally work very well with a keyboard-enabled browser, because the voice input software can translate the voice commands directly into simulated keyboard events.
+This is one more reason that it's important for browsers and web sites to provide keyboard input alternatives.

 :::